Legal Representation For Contractor & Builder Disputes

 Get Peace of Mind Today!

-A Pittsburgh lawyer at our firm will speak with you about how to sue a contractor (or how to defend a claim) relating to home improvement or a commercial construction job.
-We cap fees at only $200 to speak for a detailed consultation for up to an hour and review documents, to fully advise you about the nature, cost, and practicality of any claim on defense in Western PA.
+A Pittsburgh lawyer at our firm will speak with you about how to sue a contractor (or how to defend a claim) related to home improvement or a commercial construction job.
+We cap fees at only $200 for a detailed consultation of up to an hour, including document review, to fully advise you about the nature, cost, and practicality of any claim or defense in Western PA.

 Call or Email Any Time